Company Registers/Consents to Act as directors & secretaries/

 change to share details (new issues, cancellations, transfers, changes to amounts paid up, changes regarding beneficial ownership or otherwise)

-If you have just used Incorporator to register a company you may want to make use of the links further below in the following two common scenarios -
+If you have just used Incorporator to register a company you may fit into one of the following two common scenarios as regards incidental business name registration -

 1. Where you have 'incorporated your existing business name'.
 For example, you may have been a sole trader trading under your registered business name 'Smiths' and you may have now incorporated a company named 'Smiths Pty Ltd' to carry on the existing business.
-If you want the newly incorporated company to have the option of trading under the name 'Smiths', as well as under its own name, 'Smiths Pty Ltd', then you will have to lodge a form advising the relevant state 'business names office(s)' that the company, Smiths Pty Ltd, is now trading under the 'Smiths' business name instead of yourself.
-Alternatively, if you want to relinquish your existing state registered business name, you will have to lodge a form advising the relevant state 'business names office(s)' that you are ceasing to trade under that name.
+If you want the newly incorporated company to have the option of trading under the name 'Smiths', as well as under its own name, 'Smiths Pty Ltd', then you will have to transfer the business name to the company.
+Alternatively, if you want to relinquish your existing registered business name, you may simply deregister it.

 2. Where you propose that your new company will, always or sometimes, trade under a name different from its own full name (note that the company's 'name ending' - e.g. 'Pty Ltd' - does form part of the company's full name).
 For example, you may have incorporated a company named "Jones' Enterprises Pty Ltd" to start-up a new business which will trade under the name 'Jacko's Burgers'.
-In this case, your new company will have to lodge an application form to register the business name, 'Jacko's Burgers', at the 'business names office(s)' of all those states in which the company proposes to carry on business under this business name.
+In this case, your new company will have to register a business name, 'Jacko's Burgers'.

 Share Certificates